Kamran-Afzali/Kamran-Afzali.github.io/_posts/2024-11-25-Dirichlet_Distribution.md

 }'
 ```

-Use RStan to compile and run the Stan model:
+Then it is possbile RStan to compile and run the Stan model:

 ```r
 library(rstan)